s-h-a-d-o-w/mediafoundation-webcam-info/README.md

 # mediafoundation-webcam-info

-A simple tool for Windows to get information about the webcam devices available on the system using Media Foundation.
+A simple tool for Windows to get information about available webcam streams using Media Foundation.

 ## Prerequisites